 The instrument panel fuse block is located in the instrument panel, on the driver side of the vehicle.

-To access the fuses, open the storage compartment.
-Press in on the sides of the compartment to release it from the instrument panel.
+To access the fuses, open the fuse panel door by pulling down at the top.

+Press in on the sides of the door to release it from the instrument panel.

 Pull the door toward you to release it from the hinge.